Shop Your Sign With Our March 2020 Horoscope

 It's March!
 The month that comes in like a lion and out like a lamb, bringing us Daylight Savings Time, Spring Break, St. Patrick's Day and NCAA March Madness in between.

 "Actions of any kind are magnified this month and require special care," forecasts our resident spiritual advisor Lisa Greenfield.
-"Slowly, slowly, slowly you can bring about much desired change or you can rush and likely crash and burn.
+"Slowly, slowly, slowly you can bring about much desired change, or you can rush and likely crash and burn.
 Anger loves speed, but speed is not your friend this month.
 Instead use all that Mars energy to coax, persuade, tempt your fear brain into trying something new.
 Think of it like shoe shopping; try on a slower response that appeals to you for size.
 If the new actions look good and feel good, they will serve you well, one step at a time.
 You have to break in those new responses just like you would a pair of shoes.
-Patience pays off and gives you both beauty and function.
+Patience pays off and gives you both beauty and function."

 Here's everything you need to March forward with intent...

-"Oh does patience pay off well for you this month, my tender one.
+"Oh, does patience pay off well for you this month, my tender one.
 Your attractor factor draws the good to you so easily you may not even feel the effort.
 You benefit from a great pair of boyfriend jeans to give you lots of comfort without sacrificing that sweet beauty that's uniquely yours.
-They may feel so good you have to have one in every denim wash, too."
+They may feel so good you have to have one in every denim wash too."

 "Patience, patience, patience will be rewarded, but first it will irritate you, my rushing ram.
 You need a fabulous button-up dress as a reminder that beauty is worth the step by step process.
-Yes, it takes time to fasten up all those little buttons, but don't you look smashing once you do."
+Yes, it takes time to fasten up all those little buttons, but don't you look smashing once you do?"

 "Oh, the devil is in the details for you, stubborn bull.
 While most people this month need to slow down, you need to break free.
 Staying in a familiar safe space is where you live, with all your tangible things to reassure you.
-Invest in this Shattered Glass Ceiling Necklace to touch when you need proof of the beauty in breaking your limits and let go, let go, let go.
+Invest in this Shattered Glass Ceiling Necklace to touch when you need proof of the beauty in breaking your limits and let go, let go, let go."

 "Oh, you are way too quick to ever slow down comfortably.
 So how can you make it more fun?
 Easy, grab Jenga Giant, and when your brain wants to rush ahead, stop and remember what's possible with a little finesse and craft.
 You've got that potential in you, time to bring it to life in a way that makes light of life's challenges and provides entertainment in the training."